 The Ravva JV worked closely with the Government to secure various approvals and develop the block in a timely manner.

 Our operations in Ravva have secured ISO 14001 Environment Management Certification and Occupational Health & Safety Management Systems Certification OHSAS 18001.

-In order to optimally harness the existing potential of the Ravva field, Cairn India continues to evaluate and utilise numerous technology driven approaches aimed at increasing the ultimate recovery of oil and gas from the block.
+In order to optimally harness the existing potential of the Ravva field, Cairn continues to evaluate and utilise numerous technology-driven approaches aimed at increasing the ultimate recovery of oil and gas from the block.
 Over the years, the block has produced more than 269 mmbbls of crude and over 337 billion cubic feet of gas.

-The plant uptime of 99.7% demonstrates the Company’s emphasis on operational efficiencies.
-The direct operating costs are one of the lowest among Cairn India’s peers.
+The plant uptime of 99.7% demonstrates Cairn’s emphasis on operational efficiencies.
+The direct operating costs are one of the lowest among its peers.
 This is largely a result of Cairn’s focus on life-cycle planning, continuous monitoring, control of operational costs and innovative application of operating technologies.